The Watsons: Synopsis

-The timeframe of the completed fragment covers about a fortnight, and serves to introduce the main characters.
+The timeframe of the completed fragment covers about a fortnight, and serves to introduce the main characters, who live in Surrey.
 Mr Watson is a widowed and ailing clergyman with two sons and four daughters.
 The youngest daughter, Emma, the heroine of the story, has been brought up by a wealthy aunt and is consequently better educated and more refined than her sisters.
 But after her aunt contracted a foolish second marriage, Emma has been obliged to return to her father's house.
 There she is chagrined by the crude and reckless husband-hunting of two of her sisters, Penelope and Margaret.
-One particular focus for them is Tom Musgrave, who had paid attention to all of the sisters in the past.
+One particular focus for them is Tom Musgrave, who has paid attention to all of the sisters in the past.
 This Emma learns from her more responsible and kindly eldest sister Elizabeth.

 Living near the Watsons are the Osbornes, a great titled family.
 Emma attracts some notice from the young and awkward Lord Osborne while attending a ball in the nearby town.
-An act of kindness on her part also acquaints her with Mrs Blake, who introduces Emma to her brother, Mr Howard, vicar to the parish church near Osborne Castle.
+An act of kindness on her part also acquaints her with Mrs Blake, who introduces Emma to her brother, Mr Howard, vicar of the parish church near Osborne Castle.
 A few days later Margaret returns home, having been away on a protracted visit to her brother Robert in Croydon.
 With her come her brother and his overbearing and snobbish wife.
 When they leave, Emma declines an invitation to accompany them back.

 Here the story breaks off, but Edward Austen-Leigh's Memoir provides a hint of how it was to continue:

 When the author's sister, Cassandra, showed the manuscript of this work to some of her nieces, she also told them something of the intended story; for with this dear sister – though, I believe, with no one else – Jane seems to have talked freely of any work that she might have in hand.
 Mr Watson was soon to die; and Emma to become dependent for a home on her narrow-minded sister-in-law and brother.
 She was to decline an offer of marriage from Lord Osborne, and much of the interest of the tale was to arise from [the dowager] Lady Osborne's love for Mr Howard, and his counter affection for Emma, whom he was finally to marry.